-Organizations are looking for ways to increase cash flow and decrease tax liability, especially during times of economic uncertainty.
+Organizations are looking for ways to increase cash flow and decrease income tax liability, especially during times of economic uncertainty.

-Tax credits and deductions help organizations save cash and keep more money invested in their businesses.
-The challenge for taxpayers is knowing what benefits exist and how they can qualify.
+Tax credits and deductions help organizations save cash, and keep more of their revenue invested in their businesses.
+The challenge for taxpayers is knowing what available tax credits exist, and how they can qualify.

 What is a tax credit?

 A tax credit is an incentive provided in the tax code.
 Tax credits directly reduce your tax liabilities and they provide an incentive for investing in a particular industry or activity.
 Both small business tax credits and federal tax credits for businesses are available tax credits.

 Tax Credit v.
 Tax Deduction

 The difference between a tax credit and a tax deduction can be confusing, leaving many people with questions.
 While you may be getting a tax deduction for business expenses, a tax credit is generally more beneficial.
 Tax credits reduce a tax liability dollar for dollar, whereas available tax deductions reduce taxable income based upon tax rates and generally save only a percentage of the overall tax payment due.

 There are several types of tax credits and tax deductions businesses can claim.
 Each has a slightly different set of qualifications and benefits based on the type of project an organization is undertaking.
 Some available tax credits are permanent while others expire and may be reinstated.
 The government also offers various tax credits for sectors such as education, energy efficiency, and cybersecurity.

 A few invaluable tax credits and incentives to note: